aa-io/aa-io/README.md

 - 👋 Hi, I’m @aa-io
+- Member of Technical Staff at @openai
-- Head of Product at @noyo-technologies
+- Prev: Head of Product at @noyo-technologies
 - Prev: Founder & CTO/CPO at @catch-co